Liberty acquire Vaughn and Hartley as part of 3-team trade

 Seattle gains a solid veteran post player in Swords.

-''We are thrilled to add Carolyn Swords to our roster,'' said Storm president and general manager Alisha Valavanis. ''One of our objectives this offseason and free agency period was to add another post with length and size around the rim.
+''We are thrilled to add Carolyn Swords to our roster,'' Storm president and general manager Alisha Valavanis said. ''One of our objectives this offseason and free agency period was to add another post with length and size around the rim.
 Carolyn brings a different defensive look and shot-blocking presence.''

 ---